-- Dealer-arranged financing, where the dealer goes through different lenders they have a relationship with.
+- Dealer-arranged financing: When the dealer goes through different lenders they have a relationship

-- Captive financing, which is offered directly by the manufacturer.
+- Captive financing: Offered directly by the manufacturer

-- By Here, Pay Here, that is offered on some used car lots for people with bad credit who would not otherwise qualify for a loan.
+- By Here, Pay Here: Offered on some used car lots for people with bad credit who would not otherwise qualify for a loan

 Buying a service contract